 When should I hire a full-time accountant instead of fractional?

-Full-time is typically the right call when the monthly close takes more than two to three days, when the company has multi-entity structures or revenue recognition complexity (ASC 606), or when preparing for a Series B, PE transaction, or external audit.
+When the monthly close takes more than two to three days, when the company has multi-entity structures or ASC 606 revenue recognition complexity, or when preparing for a Series B, PE transaction, or external audit.

 What are the cost differences between fractional and full-time offshore accountants?

-MAVI's fractional placements are priced by hours-per-week commitment, with full-time placements running 50 to 70 percent below US equivalent salaries.
-A full-time offshore Senior Accountant through MAVI costs significantly less than a domestic fractional arrangement for the same seniority.
+MAVI's fractional placements are priced by hours-per-week commitment, with full-time placements running 50–70% below US equivalent salaries.
+A full-time global Senior Accountant through MAVI costs significantly less than a domestic fractional arrangement at the same seniority level.

 Can I start fractional and move to full-time through the same platform?

 Yes.
 MAVI clients frequently begin with fractional placements and transition to full-time as accounting complexity grows.
-Because both models draw from the same pre-vetted talent pool, scaling up doesn't require restarting the vetting or onboarding process.
+Both models draw from the same pre-vetted talent pool, so scaling up doesn't require restarting the vetting or onboarding process.

 What accounting functions are best suited to fractional arrangements?